The Queen's Palaces: Episode two: Windsor Castle

 Bruce charts Windsor Castle, the oldest and the largest inhabited castle in the world dating back to the 11th century.
 Originally built in the Norman period, the castle was the inspiration behind the formation of the Order of the Garter by King Edward III of England much like the glory of the court of the Round Table of King Arthur.
 The first tournament of the Order was held at Windsor Castle on Saint George's Day 1349.
 The castle also houses the grand medieval Saint George's Chapel which is the spiritual home of the Order of the Garter.
 The castle was neglected until the Glorious Restoration of the monarchy by King Charles II who returned the castle to its former splendour by sumptuously redecorating it.
 The castle was again neglected for many years until the reign of King George IV who completely reinvented it.
 He doubled the height of the Round Tower by adding 30 ft in height.
 His greatest monument was the Waterloo Chamber, decorated with portraits of the key players who helped defeat Napoleon.
-During the First World War King George V changed the family name from the Germanic Saxe-Coburg and Gotha to the more English House of Windsor as a symbol of strength and sovereignty.
+During World War I King George V changed the family name from the Germanic Saxe-Coburg and Gotha to the more English House of Windsor as a symbol of strength and sovereignty.
 The castle suffered damage during World War II, and also the fire of 20 November 1992.
 Many of the castle's state rooms were destroyed but were all later restored after a £37 million programme was launched.